Food Resilience Toolkit

-The toolkit introduces the idea of ‘building food resilience’ and provides an overview of options available for people who require food access support.
-It also offers useful information and signposting advice to help organisations explore people’s longer-term food options and to deliver effective food aid provision.
+It provides an overview of options available for people who require support to access food, and signposting advice to help organisations in Leeds explore people’s longer-term food options and deliver effective food aid provision.

-- Signposting to servcies which can offer support
+- Signposting to services that can offer support

 Webinar 1 March 18th This session provides an overview of food aid provision in Leeds and introduces the concepts of food resilience and food citizenship.